Melissa Walker: Career

 Walker interned at McCall's in the summer between her junior and senior years of college.
 Upon her return to New York from London, she was an assistant editor at Rosie (formerly McCall’s) until it ceased publication in 2002.
 She was subsequently features editor at ELLEgirl and prom editor at Seventeen.
 She has written for numerous magazines, including Glamour, SELF, More, Teen Vogue, CosmoGirl, Ladies’ Home Journal, Family Circle, Fitness, and New York.

 Violet on the Runway, Walker’s first novel, was published in 2007.
 Both sequels, Violet by Design and Violet in Private, were published in 2008.
 The trilogy revolving around Violet Greenfield received critical accolades for its "realistic portrait of the fashion industry."
 She received praise in the young adult realm for weaving themes of body image and self-esteem into a coming-of-age tale.

 Following the "Violet on the Runway" Series, Walker published Lovestruck Summer in May 2009, which was followed Small Town Sinners in 2011, and Unbreak My Heart in 2012.
 In 2013, HarperCollins published Walker's Ashes to Ashes, followed by Dust to Dust in 2015.
-Her latest novel is a Middle Grade, Let's Pretend We Never Met.
+Her latest novels are both Middle Grades, Let's Pretend We Never Met and Why Can't I Be You.